telecmi/piopiy_node_example/transaction_alert_call/README.md

 # Piopiy Voice Call Example ( Transaction Alert Call )

-This example shows how to make a transaction alert call using a caller ID with the Piopiy package.
+This example shows how to make a transaction alert call using the Piopiy package.

 ## Steps to run the code